jonahjnewton/airdrop2holders/README.md

 ## Features
 - Automatically retrieve all **current** holders of NFTs from a Candy Machine V1 **or** V2 collection.
-- Save on time and unnecessary gas fees by skipping transfers to the sender account and bundling transfers to holders who own multiple NFTs in the collection.
+- Save on time and unnecessary gas fees by skipping transfers to the sender wallet and bundling transfers to holders who own multiple NFTs in the collection.
-- Specify starting holder in case airdrop fails midway or sender account runs out of funds during airdrop.
+- Specify starting holder in case airdrop fails midway or sender wallet runs out of funds during airdrop.
 - Automatically retry failed transactions (no more monitoring airdrops for errors).
-- Blacklist accounts to prevent unwanted airdrops
+- Blacklist wallets to prevent unwanted airdrops

 ## Requirements
 ### [Python3](https://www.python.org/downloads/)